Celeste Orr

 Orr is the author of the award-winning book, Cripping Intersex (UBC, 2022), which received a 2024 Canada Prize from the Federation for the Humanities and Social Sciences.
 Cripping Intersex investigates how intersex and interphobia intersect with disability and ableism.
 In doing so, Orr develops a new field of study – crip intersex studies – and argues for a crip approach to intersex activism and scholarship.
 In integrating feminist disability studies with intersex studies, Orr also provides tools to break down the traditional sex dyad and the entrenched cultural mandate against intersex traits.

-Orr is presently working on their second book, tentatively titled Anticipated Violence and the Queer Subject (under contract, Concordia UP), with co-author Dr. Nicholas Hrynyk.
-This project explores the ways queer people anticipate discriminatory violence both outside and within queer “communities.”
-Orr and Hrynyk interrogate the embodied impacts of anticipating violence and how queer folks police themselves in the attempt to avoid violence.
+Orr is presently working on their second monograph, tentatively titled Anticipated Violence and the Queer Subject (under contract, Concordia University Press), with co-author Dr. Nicholas Hrynyk (Thompson Rivers University).
+This SSHRC-funded project explores the ways queer people anticipate discriminatory violence both outside and within queer “communities.”
+Orr and Hrynyk interrogate the embodied impacts of anticipating discriminatory violence and how queer folks police themselves (and each other) in the attempt to avoid violence.

 Selected publications